My friend Riley asked a great question on Twitter the other day: What is significantly lacking in design hires (subcontractor or PT or FT)?

 “What’s one characteristic you find seriously lacking when it comes to… working with designers?”

 I’ve never had an answer to a question quicker: COMMUNICATION.
+And one could argue this applies to most freelancers.

 Having worked with tons of subcontractors, and even hiring a few for PT or FT positions in our 8 years doing Hoodzpah, I know the biggest quality lacking across the board is communication.
 You can be an amazing designer/illustrator/creative who does mind-blowing work, but if you’re not communicating with me to make sure you understand the project, it stays on track, and deadlines are met smoothly, I won’t want to work with you again.
 And it’s probably safe to say most agencies, businesses, and clients feel the same.